 We felt that, given these variables, it was no longer a viable finish and decided that completing the tour in the beautiful and ancient village of Durness was the right thing to do.
 Often people said that when they reached Durness, it felt like they have finished and makes a nice place for our final group meal.
 Transport to Inverness the following day is included and you should be back in Inverness centre by 11.30 and the airport by 12.00 on the final Friday.

-Fri 8th June – Fri 22nd June 2018– Places available – No single room spaces left
+Fri 8th June – Fri 22nd June 2018– Only 2 places left No single room spaces left (Only 1 male twin and 1 female twin space available)

 Prices for 2018 are £1845 if sharing a twin/double, £2195 for a single or £2345 for sole occupancy of a double room.